HeardLibrary/digital-scholarship/script/python/inout.md

 ```

 Notes:
 - If you run the script, you'll see that the type of the rows is *ordered dictionary*.
-This is a more complicated data structure than the ordanary unordered dictionaries we saw in the last lesson.
+This is a more complicated data structure than the ordinary unordered dictionaries we saw in the last lesson.
 However, you can use them in the same way as regular dictionaries.
 - Since the ordered dictionaries are put into a list, we refer to a value first by its row number, then by its key, which is the header for its column: `cartoon[rowNumber][keyString]`
 - It's possible to override the column headers (the first row) and use different keys for the columns.
 See [this page](https://docs.python.org/3/library/csv.html#module-contents) for details.
 - There is also a dictionary writer that converts dictionaries to CSV files.
 However, this is less likely to be useful, so we won't go into it.
 See the [CSV module documentation](https://docs.python.org/3/library/csv.html#module-contents) for details.